Baby Eczema Relief Cream

 Product Details

-Eczema is a skin condition that causes dry, itchy skin, which can result in flaky skin, bumpy skin, inflamed skin, and irritated skin.
-That's why it’s essential to keep your eczema rash (also known as atopic dermatitis) moisturized with a targeted eczema cream.
-Eczema in babies can be distressing for both the little ones and their parents.
-It is important to choose a cream that provides relief from itching and irritation.
+Eczema (a.k.a. atopic dermatitis or seborrheic dermatitis) is a skin condition that causes dry, itchy skin, which can result in flakes, bumps, inflammation, and irritation.
+That's why it’s essential to help keep eczema flare-ups on your infant moisturized with a targeted baby eczema lotion, like CeraVe baby eczema cream.2 Eczema in babies can be distressing for both little ones and their parents.
+So, it’s important to choose an eczema cream for babies that helps provide relief from itching and irritation.

-Developed with pediatric dermatologists, CeraVe's Baby Eczema Relief Cream is formulated with 3 skin identical ceramides, 1% colloidal oatmeal, Vitamin E and MVE Technology to provide immediate and long-lasting hydration while helping to maintain the baby’s 30% thinner skin barrier.
-This nourishing formula works to provide babies with healthier looking skin, helping parents feel happy with the improvement in their baby's skin.
+Developed with pediatric dermatologists, CeraVe's eczema baby cream is formulated with three essential ceramides, 1% colloidal oatmeal, Vitamin E, and MVE Technology to provide immediate and long-lasting, hydrating relief.
+This nourishing baby eczema lotion works to provide infants with more comfortable, healthier-looking skin.

-This steroid-free, fragrance-free, paraben-free, and hypoallergenic formula is gentle enough for daily use on babies 1 month and older.
+Free of steroids, fragrances, and parabens, as well as hypoallergenic, this baby eczema cream is gentle enough for daily use on babies 1 month and older.

 Key Features and Benefits